alexneri/genshin-impact-chrome-theme-jean/builds/ikakaehdnlhboflkmkicakehnhnkjjei_main/README-LICENSE.txt

 If you got further questions, send it to inquiries@sakuraindex.jp

+Access the repository at https://github.com/alexneri/genshin-impact-chrome-theme-jean

-OR follow me at twitter.com/Crosse_
+Follow me at twitter.com/Crosse_

 Cheers